 Unstructured data can include live chat messages, survey results, and social media exchanges.
 It’s often text-based and hard to quantify.
 This type of information can go into a data lake.

-Data lakes and data warehouses: what’s the difference, and how does that affect your ETL tools and processes?
+What’s the difference between data lakes and data warehouses, and how does that affect your ETL tools and processes?

 Data warehouses:

-• Store and manage structured data, so a data warehouse is a good choice for an ETL process involving organized data sets.
+- Store and manage structured data, so a data warehouse is a good target system for an ETL process involving organized data sets.

 Data lakes:

-• Can be more agile and allow for experimentation in data analytics or transformations without the need for an upfront data schema or data modeling.
+- Can be more agile than a data warehouse, and allow for experimentation in data analytics or transformations without the need for an upfront data schema or data modeling.

-You usually won’t need to worry about choosing a data lake or a data warehouse, because the vast majority of popular ETL tools will direct data flows to the correct type of destination.
+You usually won’t need to worry about choosing a data lake or a data warehouse, because the vast majority of popular ETL tools will direct data flows to the correct type of target system or destination.

 You can also load data to business intelligence and data analytics applications.
 For the most part, though, it makes sense to store the information in one or multiple databases.
 Otherwise, you might lose access to source data you need later.